Organization is essential: A clear plan is the foundation of every successful church event and ensures no detail is overlooked.

 Guideline 2: Know Your Volunteers

 Volunteers are the backbone of a church.
 Without them, we don’t get very far.
 Take the time to get to know them, their skills, and their passions.
-The foundation of Christianity is leadership through service, so, as pastors, it is our job to put those who help us serve in positions of success.
+As pastors, it is our job to provide leadership through service.

 For a more in-depth look at managing your volunteers, I wrote this article on church volunteer management.
 It really digs into how to identify and develop your church members.